pametnijazgrada/OpenFRM/README.md

 ## What data do you need to prepare for a useful assessment?

 If you want to step beyond the first try-out of your project, you can enter more realistic data about it.
-The categories in this form (“prep list”) provide a good start.
+The categories in this form (“OpenFRM-PREPLIST”) provide a good start.
 They are organised per module.
 Not all modules are crucial at this stage to get an estimate - you can add more detail later.

 ## contributing to OpenFRM